 Virginia's Information Technology Industry

-- Virginia has the highest concentration of technology workers in the country, with 98 per 1,000 private sector workers and ranks 4th in total technology employment as reported in Cyberstates 2013
+- Virginia has the 2nd highest concentration of tech workers in the nation, with nearly 1 in 10 workers in tech, as reported in Cyberstates 2015

-- Computer systems design and related services accounts for half of the total technology employment in Virginia
+- Computer systems design and related services accounts for more than half of the total technology employment in Virginia

 - Amazon Web Services